Updated June 23, 2020

 If a donkey is losing weight and their teeth don’t seem to be causing them problems, it can just be a natural decline in their digestive system’s effectiveness.
 If an older donkey is not doing well on the same amount of food as they used to eat, it’s important to not just give them more of the same hay, which can lead to insulin resistance and dangerous health consequences like Cushing’s Disease.
 Rather, you should feed them food that is higher in protein and well-supplemented.

 If it seems like an older donkey isn’t thriving in general, it could also be a vitamin or mineral imbalance rather than strictly a caloric issue.
 In addition to ensuring that the whole herd has ample access to appropriate minerals, you can supplement an older donkey friends’ vitamins and minerals.
-It also can sometimes be helpful for older donkeys to get more fat in their diet, as well as an an omega-3 source like flax or algae.
+It also can sometimes be helpful for older donkeys to get more fat in their diet, as well as an an omega-3 source like When using flaxseed as an animal supplement, it should be ground, not served whole.
+Consider using a clean coffee grinder and grinding the seed right before feeding for greatest effectiveness! or algae.
 Probiotics can help a senior donkey maintain healthy digestion.
 Always discuss potential food and supplement adjustments with your veterinarian prior to adding them to a donkey’s diet.

 Too Much Weight